Overalls + Dungarees Hardware Kit

 Shipping & Returns

 We are committed to investing in sustainability initiatives to counteract the environmental impact of shipping.
-We offset our carbon footprint by contributing funds to forest conservation projects for every package shipped.
+We offset our carbon footprint by contributing funds for every package shipped to supporting projects that remove excess carbon dioxide from the environment.

 I had a hard time with these!
 The buttons themselves were much harder to get in than other ones I've used - after bending two (being as careful as I possibly could) and not getting a single one to go in I ended up using other ones I owned, which is a bummer.
 I hate to throw things away but they aren't usable.
 The overall snap end keeps falling off, too.
 It came off while I was out and I spent the day walking around with one strap overalls like an elementary school kid.
 I wanted to like them, they are pretty!